microsoft/ivy/language.md

 ## Action implementations

-Often it is useful two separate the declaration of an action from its implementation.
+Often it is useful to separate the declaration of an action from its implementation.
 We can declare an action like this:

     action incr(x:t) returns(y:t)